fnoor5456/learn_git/Readme.md

 The C++ program asks for your name and prints it 10 times on the terminal window.

 Compile and Run
-To compile the program, run <g++ greetings.cpp -o greetings.o> and then to execute the program run <./greetings.o>.
+To compile the program, run "g++ greetings.cpp -o greetings.o" and then to execute the program run "./greetings.o".

 Example output(name "Faheem"):
 Hello Faheem!